 Willy Paul

 He gets all the attention, because he seeks it.
-I remember an occasion where he decided to interfere with programming of the event he was scheduled to perform in by driving his car -which was conspicuously labelled WILLY PAUL- around the event to such that screaming girls came flocking for selfies.
-I mean, even Chris brown knows better.
+I remember an occasion where he decided to interfere with programming of the event he was scheduled to perform in by driving his car – – which was conspicuously labelled WILLY PAUL — around the event venue.
 But that’s the Willy Paul we have come to know.
-Very talented but on the wrong side of art.
-From copying secular music to actually bringing the theatrics to his videos, its evident that Willy Poze belongs to secular world.
+Very talented, but on the wrong side.
+From copying secular music, to actually incorporating theatrics to his videos, its evident that Willy Poze belongs to the secular world.

 Kymo and Stigah

 The duo made a name for themselves with the “Thitima” mega-hit.
 It’s a good song, comically speaking.
-But unfortunately, its relevance to a Christian audience is more than questionable.
+But unfortunately, its relevance in a gospel setting is more than questionable.